Mole1424/3rd-year-project/proof-of-concept/README.md

 ### Dataset

 The datset used was the FaceForensics++ dataset (Rosslet et al) for the original videos with the DeepFaked videos generated through the Google and JigSaw DeepFake Detection Challenge (Dufour et al).
-50 real and 50 fake videos were used for the proof of concept.
+50 real and 50 fake videos were used for testing the proof of concepts.

 ### Blink detection